 Be patient and let it grow

-First rule of growing any kind of beard is to stay away from the razor and just let it grow for at least a month.
+First rule of growing any kind of beard is to stay away from the razor and to just let it grow.
+The main thing you need to know is that time is your best friend, don’t rush to shave it off just yet.
+There’s still hope for your precious mane to flourish!

 Many beards never come into existence, because some men underestimate their beard’s actual potential, thinking that it’s going to be too patchy.
-We recommend to let your beard grow for at least four weeks, because only after a decent amount of time, you can evaluate it’s true status.
-Some Beards only start to connect after a month.
+We recommend letting your beard grow for at least four weeks, as it’s only after a decent amount of time that you can evaluate it’s true status, as some beards only start to connect after a month.